kk-dev7/FG-AFK-Bot/README.md

 ## FG Client Update (v10.2.0):
 > - New AFK detection feature : A pop-up will appear after 20 seconds, showing a 10 seconds countdown telling you to move : If you don't move, you will be kicked from the game, and an inactivity pop-up will appear once in the menu.

-Haven't tested it out yet...
-I might have to update this script.

 ## General Information
 - This program continuously presses enter on the keyboard, so we start and end a fall guys match continuously and appear AFK in-game. \